n-mathis/flower-finder/coding_style.md

    Thank you!

+# Tabs vs Spaces:
+   All Flower Finder code is formatted with four spaces.

 # Indentation:
    All files have matching indentations where the head and body elements
     are on the left most side and each element in between the tags are